 Can you put dish soap in your washing machine?

-Sadie Sillett, cleaning and ironing expert and co-founder of The Funky Appliance Company agrees.
-"Whether you intend to wash clothes or clean the drum, putting washing liquid in your washing machine is definitely a bad idea.
-It will create a massive amount of lather and you will most likely end up with bubbles all over the floor."
+Sadie Sillett, cleaning expert and co-founder of The Funky Appliance Company agrees.
+"Whether you intend to wash clothes or clean the drum, putting washing liquid in your washing machine is definitely a bad idea," she says.
+"It will create a massive amount of lather and you will most likely end up with bubbles all over the floor."
 Foam parties are totes fun, but not when you've created them by accident.